 Question: Are you anticipating or expecting ground-based thermal / mechanical testing of the EO/IR seeker and window to be performed as part of this effort.
 If so, would this be GFE or should team include this in their proposed effort?

 Response: Propose what is needed for ground based testing.
-The government can help schedule facilities, but the proposer shall demonstrate an understanding in the proposal for necessary testing.
+The government can help schedule facilities, but the proposer should demonstrate an understanding in the proposal for necessary testing.

 Question: Is there a candidate test vehicle planned for this effort and will SWaP, thermal conditions and interface requirements be provided as part of the RFP or during the contract?